fbpx Skip to main content

 Pension providers will usually require account owners to confirm they have received independent financial advice before enacting a QROPS transfer since sacrificing guaranteed lifetime income is a considerable commitment.

-According to the Financial Conduct Authority regulations, you can only transfer any pension fund worth £30,000 in equivalent cash values with evidence of financial advice.
+According to the Financial Conduct Authority regulations, you can only transfer any pension fund worth £30,000 or more in equivalent cash values with evidence of financial advice.

 Limitations on QROPS Transfers for Defined Contribution or Benefit Pension Funds